Wohaib FC: Pakistan Premier League era (2004–2008)

 Wohaib became one of the founding members of the Pakistan Premier League in the inaugural 2004–05 season after topping the Punjab Inter-District Club Football Tournament.
 This time however as was the case of all of the private owned clubs of Pakistan, the team was severely strapped for cash and barely surviving a season, contrasting with the departmental teams who continued to dominate the domestic structure of Pakistan.
-The club also continued to use it's youth system that continued to provide players for Pakistani youth teams at various age groups as well winning many national youth competitions in the past.
+The club also continued to use its youth system that continued to provide players for Pakistani youth teams at various age groups as well winning many national youth competitions in the past.
 Notable players produced by the club during this period became goalkeeper Bilal Rafiq, forward Rizwan Asif, and eventual international captain Muhammad Ahmed.

 The team finished in the 10th position out of 16 teams accumulating 30 points.
 On 12 June 2004 during a match against WAPDA at the Punjab Stadium, national football referee Essa Khan and manager of Wohaib Tanvir Zia Butt had an altercation and beat up referee Dil Nawaz minutes before the start of the match.
 The incident occurred after Wohaib chairman Hafiz Salman Butt abused Dil Nawaz and later beat him up.
 When Dil Nawaz tried to escape, both Essa and Tanvir caught up with him at the main gate and started beating him.
 The two were eventually suspended by the Pakistan Football Federation for indiscipline.

 The next season, the club survived relegation finishing tenth out of 12 teams, with only one goal difference ahead of Panther FC, where both earned 20 points.
 The club also a heavy 10–0 defeat against the eventual champions Pakistan Army.
 The team also participated in the 2005 National Football Challenge Cup, failing to pass through the group stage.

 In the 2006–07 season, Wohaib again narrowly missed out on being relegated after finishing just one point above the relegated Habib Bank.